matosluana/German-education-project/README.md

 ## The significance of pupils’ social background within Germany’s educational system
 ###  Ironhack Data Analytics Bootcamp

 **Task:** Choose a research question based on a local issue from your current location or the place you grew up in.
+Gather, analyse and present data and insights found.

 **Chosen research question:** Is the social and family background of children decisive for their education opportunities within German educational system?